Particeep/pricer-integration/README.md

 The input type `NewPricerRequest` and `NewPricerConfig` should be defined by you according to the requirement of the webservice you're working on.
 They should reflect the input format you define.

-You should document what difficulty you faced during developpement and what did you do.
-For instance if a pricer have a wsdl, but it is too old for play, you have to explain that and explain what did you do to resolve this problem.

 ## Output

 * `\/` is the [scalaz disjunction](https://eed3si9n.com/learning-scalaz/Either.html), it works almost like the standard `Either`
 * `Fail` is an error type, defined in the project.
 It's a wrapper on a String and a stacktrace.

 ### PricerResponse
 This is the type that you have to return to the method quote.
-There is many class for this object, and we will see each of them.
-But to resume, either your code return a price given by insurer with extra data specified in the doc or by us, or you return an error divided in two types.

 #### PricerError